pingcap/docs/tiflash/tiflash-disaggregated-and-s3.md

 ## Restrictions

 - TiFlash does not support in-place switching between the **disaggregated storage and compute architecture** and the **coupled storage and compute architecture**.
-Before switching architectures, you must remove all existing coupled architecture TiFlash nodes.
+Before switching to the disaggregated architecture, you must remove all existing TiFlash nodes deployed using the coupled architecture.
 - After the migration from one architecture to another, all TiFlash data needs to be replicated again.
 - Only TiFlash nodes with the same architecture are allowed in the same TiDB cluster.
 Two architectures cannot coexist in one cluster.
 - The disaggregated storage and compute architecture only supports object storage using the S3 API, while the coupled storage and compute architecture only supports local storage.